top of page

 Marginalia:

-Reading aloud the full text of the previously mentioned novel will be the creative inspiration for this production.
-Chapter by Chapter, the artists will intervene in the space by proposing transformations, changes, and manipulations which will establish the relations between the linear reading of the text and the timeless creation of body and sound images.
-A play of superimposed images that would activate the scene and highlight the creative means and languages.
+The creative process begins with the reading aloud of Albert Camus’ The Stranger, which serves as inspiration for the production.
+Chapter by chapter, the artists intervene in the space, proposing transformations, manipulations, and changes that establish a dialogue between the linear reading of the text and the timeless creation of body and sound images.

 Del otro Lado: